SkyTruth/skytruth-30x30/cloud_functions/data_processing/README.md

 ## Development

 This project is managed using [Poetry][poetry].
-Install Poetry, and run `poetry install` from this directory to install dependencies.
+Install Poetry and the poetry export plug in `poetry self add poetry-plugin-export`.
+Then run `poetry install` from this directory to install dependencies.

 ### Environment Variables